awhipp/evetrade_resources/README.md

 * resources/stationList.json
 * resources/mapRegions.json

-The CI pipeline builds the resources on a monthly schedule via a CRON job.
+This CI pipeline builds the resources on a daily schedule via a CRON job.

+### Download and synchronize market volume data with a Redis Cache to prevent hitting API Rate Limits when querying for 100+ records at once

+This CI pipeline synchronizes with Redis on an hourly cadence.